Robertson beats emergency replacement goalie, Stars win - KESQ

 The Stars finished 46-30-6 for 98 points.
 Anaheim missed the playoffs with a 31-37-14 record.

+“Tuesday night, it takes a whole other end of the spectrum,” Bowness said.
+“The intensity and everything else you’ve got to ramp up.

+“We got 98 points; it’s a hell of a year.
+At some point, you go through Colorado, whether it’s first or second round.
+That’s a great team; we know it.
+Calgary’s a great team..
+There’s no easy solution here.”

-NOTES: Dallas D John Klingberg (lower-body injury) sat out the game. ,,, Anaheim’s second goal was a collaboration by their leading scorers, Terry with 37 goals and 67 points, and Trevor Zegras with his 38th assist. … Masters champion Scottie Scheffler, ranked No. 1 in THE world golf and a three-time state champion at Dallas’s Highland Park High School, performed the ceremonial puck drop.
+NOTES: Dallas D John Klingberg (lower-body injury) sat out the game. ,,, Anaheim’s second goal was a collaboration by their leading scorers, Terry with 37 goals and 67 points, and Trevor Zegras with his 38th assist.
+The Stars were 5-0-2 in their final seven home games. … Masters champion Scottie Scheffler, ranked No. 1 in THE world golf and a three-time state champion at Dallas’s Highland Park High School, performed the ceremonial puck drop.